djbartos93/Netatmo-test/README.md

 Notes
 ======
 in device.yaml there is "dashboard_data" this is the most recent measurement taken by the weather station this will always show the most recent.

+max and min temps found in the dashboard_data, quicker and easier than getting them via the API